ZahraYasin2209/LeetCode-DSA/README.md

 Each file corresponds to a specific LeetCode problem and is named accordingly:

-productOfArrayExceptSelf.cpp → Solution to “Product of Array Except Self” mergeAlternatively.cpp → Solution to “Find Pivot Index” ...
+`productOfArrayExceptSelf.cpp` → Solution to `“Product of Array Except Self”` `mergeAlternatively.cpp` → Solution to `“Merge Strings Alternatively”` ...

 ## Getting Started